Samizdat (poetry magazine)

 The journal was named after the Russian underground literary movement.
 The Russian word "samizdat" translates literally as "self-published," and the word was chosen to reflect the journal's refusal of institutional funding.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Samizdat (poetry magazine)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Samizdat (poetry magazine)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.